Use this form to give us your feedback or report any problems you experienced finding information on our Website.

-The primary focus of fixed-income markets in the third quarter of 2013 remained the future of the U.S. Federal Reserve's (the "Fed") quantitative easing (QE) program.
-Yields on longer-maturity Treasury issues climbed as investors weighed the likelihood that the Fed would begin to "taper" its $85 billion in monthly purchases of Treasury securities and agency mortgage-backed securities (MBS), the focal point of the central bank's efforts to hold down long-term interest rates.
+In the fourth quarter of 2013, fixed-income markets continued to be influenced by investor expectations about the fate of the U.S. Federal Reserve's quantitative easing (QE) program.
+Yields on longer-maturity Treasury issues climbed as the market anticipated the effect of a prospective "tapering" of the Fed's $85 billion in monthly purchases of Treasury securities and agency mortgage-backed securities (MBS), the focal point of the central bank's efforts to hold down long-term interest rates.

-Activity in government and municipal debt sectors reflected heightened investor concerns about a sustained rise in interest rates.
-U.S. Treasuries (as represented by the BofA Merrill Lynch U.S. Treasury Index2) posted a 0.03% return for the three months ended September 30, according to Bloomberg.
-The municipal bond market (as represented by the BofA Merrill Lynch U.S. Municipal Securities Index3) posted a negative return of 0.4%.
+The government sector continued to be pressured by investor fears about a sustained rise in interest rates.
+U.S. Treasuries (as represented by the BofA Merrill Lynch U.S. Treasury Index2) posted a loss of 0.9% for the three months ended December 31, according to Bloomberg.
+In contrast, the municipal bond market (as represented by the BofA Merrill Lynch U.S. Municipal Securities Index3) posted a return of 0.4%.
 The gain came despite continued outflows from tax free mutual funds, based on Investment Company Institute data.

-Agency MBS (as represented by the Barclays MBS Index7) returned 1.0%.
-Commercial mortgage-backed securities (CMBS) (as represented by the Barclays U.S. CMBS Index8) returned 1.0%.
-Investment-grade corporate debt (as represented by the Barclays U.S. Corporate Bond Index9) returned 0.8%.
+Agency mortgage-backed securities (as represented by the Barclays MBS Index7) returned -0.42%.
+Commercial MBS (CMBS) (as represented by the Barclays CMBS ERISA-Eligible Index8) returned 0.53%.
+Investment-grade corporate debt (as represented by the Barclays U.S. Corporate Bond Index9) returned 1.52%.

-Inflation measures remained subdued.
-In August, the overall Consumer Price Index (CPI)10 increased 1.5% over the prior 12 months, below the Fed's target.11 Excluding food and energy, the index rose 1.8% over the prior 12 months.
+Inflation measures remained subdued in the fourth quarter.
+In November, the overall Consumer Price Index (CPI)10 increased 1.2% over the prior 12 months, below the Fed's target.11 Excluding food and energy, the index rose 1.7% over the prior 12 months.

-Meanwhile, labor-market data showed continued sluggish growth in U.S. employment.
-The U.S. Bureau of Labor Statistics reported that non-farm payrolls increased by 169,000 in August, below the average monthly gain of 184,000 over the prior 12 months, while the unemployment rate dropped to 7.3%, the lowest level since December 2008, reflecting lower labor force participation.12
+Labor-market data showed an uptick in U.S. employment growth.
+The U.S. Bureau of Labor Statistics reported that non-farm payrolls increased by 203,000 in November, above the average monthly gain of 195,000 over the prior 12 months, while the unemployment rate dropped to 7.0%, as labor force participation posted a slight improvement.12

 Performance data quoted represent past performance, which does not guarantee future results.
 Current performance may be higher or lower than the performance data quoted.
 The investment return and principal value of an investment in the fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent month-end, call Lord Abbett at 1-888-522-2388 or visit us at www.lordabbett.com.

-Convertibles continue to post strong returns year to date.
+Convertibles continued to post strong returns.
 Within the convertibles portion of the portfolio, holdings within the biotechnology and SaaS software sectors contributed to absolute performance.
-Certain financial and general health care convertible bond holdings also contributed to absolute performance, but to a lesser extent.
+Certain capital goods convertible bond holdings also contributed to absolute performance, but to a lesser extent.
 Within the portfolio's convertible allocation, we continue to focus on companies with good prospects for improving earnings results.